yashng7/task-gen/README.md

-# TasksGene — Mini Planning Tool
+# TasksGen — Mini Planning Tool

 A web application that generates user stories, engineering tasks, and risk assessments from a simple project spec form.